abhatikar/azure-c-shared-utility/devdoc/tlsio.md

 ## Overview

-This specification defines generic behavior for tlsio adapters.
+This specification defines generic behavior for tlsio adapters, which operate primarily through the `xio` interface and provide communication to remote systems over a TLS or similar secure channel.

 ### Retry Behavior
 The `xio` specification allows retry sequences (open/fail/close/open) that must succeed.
 This means it must work to `close` and the re-`open` an adapter after an error has occurred during either an IO error or an error during the `open` sequence.